Stay right here for our final news roundup and information overload.

 I don't think you'd want to live in that every day.

-I just I I don't like that the president has to live in it every day.
+I don't like that the president has to live in it every day.

 And so they very quickly get him out.

-They have this other golf cart to get him off that it is a lot faster and safer than the usual golf cart.
+They have this other golf cart to get him off that is a lot faster and safer than the usual golf cart.

-Did you know the direction where the shots came from immediately?
+Now, did you know the direction where the shots came from immediately?

 Did you have a pretty good idea?

-Oh, it was very clear, yeah.
+Oh, it was very clear.

-There was a cart out there, so an advanced Secret Service uh agent or detail had already gotten gotten out there and and um there was also a person I saw on the other side of the tree line who was now as I understand it another Secret Service agent whose job it was to scan the outside perimeter.
+And there was also a person I saw on the other side of the tree line who was now, as I understand it, another Secret Service agent whose job it was to scan the outside perimeter.

 He had evidently just passed the area and just missed finding the guy.